jesseharold/learning-python-django/README.md

 * settings.py configures django
 * urls.py routes requests based on url

+This is going to use SQLite as a DB, which is built in and good for development, not for production.

 ### To add an app to this project

 go to dir where manage.py is and startapp firstapp